erichgess/erichgess.github.io/source/_posts/2015-11-01-zippers-2-building-a-rose-tree-zipper.markdown

 that they are grouped together and prepended to the history list.
 ![Move cursor down left branch]({{ site.url }}/assets/zippers/rosetree_3.png)

-Visualizing the new rose tree zipper value:
+Visualizing the new rose tree zipper value.  `C, H` have been moved to the head of the history list.
 ![New rose tree zipper value]({{ site.url }}/assets/zippers/rosetree_3_note.png)